1 / 5

 With 2 elementary-school boys, play is especially important to us.
 In the garden we do tree-climbing, and cooking on the fire, and we make frequent trips to the beach for surfing and skateboarding.

 The house was built by master craftsmen 40 years ago in the traditional Japanese style, and we have since renovated the main living area to create a spacious kitchen-dining room with a wood burning stove.
-We also have a traditional 2-floor storehouse on the grounds which we use as a classroom and extra accommodation.
+We also have a traditional 2-floor storehouse on the grounds which we use as a classroom.

-We have hosted Workawayers steadily since September 2022 and it has been an amazing and transformative experience.
-We love Workaway, and have only had one real problem with it - getting too many requests from too many amazing people!
-At one point I was totally overwhelmed just handling the inbox.
-So we have had to ask only people with the particular skills we require to apply.
-If you don’t acknowledge this in your initial message to us, I’m sorry but I may not reply.
+We started hosting Workawayers in September 2022 and it has been an amazing and transformative experience.
+We love Workaway, and have only had one real problem with it - getting too many requests from too many amazing people, especially as Japan has become an increasingly popular tourist destination.
+I simply do not have time reply to all the requests.

 > Permaculture design and implementation